-Our management, including our chief executive officer and chief financial officer, does not expect that our disclosure controls and procedures or our internal control over financial reporting will prevent all errors and all fraud.
-A control system, no matter how well conceived and operated, can provide only reasonable, not absolute, assurance that the objectives of the control system are met.
-Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that all control issues and instances of fraud, if any, within the company have been detected.
-These inherent limitations include the realities that judgments in decision-making can be faulty, and that breakdowns can occur because of simple errors or mistakes.
-Additionally, controls can be circumvented by the individual acts of some persons, by collusion of two or more people or by management override of the control.
-The design of any system of controls also is based in part upon certain assumptions about the likelihood of future events, and there can be no assurance that any design will succeed in achieving its stated goals under all potential future conditions.
-Over time, controls may become inadequate because of changes in conditions, or the degree of compliance with the policies or procedures may deteriorate.
-Because of the inherent limitations in a cost-effective control system, misstatements due to error or fraud may occur and not be detected.
+Our management, including our chief executive officer and chief financial officer, does not expect that our disclosure controls or our internal control over financial reporting will prevent all errors and all fraud.
+A control system, no matter how well conceived and operated, can provide only reasonable, not absolute, assurance that the objectives of the control system are achieved.
+Controls can be circumvented by the individual acts of some persons, by collusion of two or more people or by management override of the controls.
+In addition, controls may not be effective in achieving their objectives if they are not properly designed and implemented.
+There is a risk that the design of any system of controls also is based in part upon certain assumptions about the likelihood of future events, and there is a risk that those events may not occur as expected.
+Therefore, because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that all control instances of fraud, if any, within the company have been detected.
+These inherent limitations include the realities that reasonable doubt can exist that an internal control may not prevent or detect misstatements due to error or fraud.
+Controls may be inadequate because of changes in conditions, or the degree of compliance with the policies or procedures may deteriorate.
+The effectiveness of a control system is dependent upon factors such as the knowledge and integrity of individuals, and not all control systems are designed to prevent all types of fraud.
+Even the most effective systems may fail to prevent or detect misstatements.
+Therefore, due to the inherent limitations in our control system, misstatements due to error or fraud may occur and not be detected.